Lives of the Most Eminent Literary and Scientific Men: Lives of the Most Eminent Literary and Scientific Men of France

-The French Lives provided Shelley with a way to celebrate literary women, particularly salonniéres.
+The French Lives provided Shelley with a way to celebrate literary women, particularly salonnières.
 In her life of Madame de Sévigné, Shelley celebrates "her chaste widowhood; her loyalty as a friend; [and] her maternal devotion".
 However, Orr writes that it is difficult to see a pattern in the way Shelley addresses gender issues in these volumes.
 She argues that "the most consistent 'feminism' displayed throughout [the second volume of French Lives] lies in her examination of French attitudes toward love, marriage, and sexuality".
 Shelley sympathetically portrays customs such as taking lovers, explaining the custom in the context of France's arranged marriages.
 Overall, Orr explains, Shelley's "historical sympathy for the varied circumstances of women's relationships mirrors her personal practice of understanding and assisting those of her women friends who transgressed moral norms".
 The biographies of Roland and Staël focus on their abilities and the social forces that both helped and hindered them from succeeding.
 Shelley argues that women are as intellectually capable as men, but lack a sufficient education and are trapped by social systems such as marriage that restrict their rights.
 The emphasis that Shelley places on education and reading reflect the influence of her mother's A Vindication of the Rights of Woman (1792).
 In these two biographies, Shelley reinforces contemporary gender roles while at the same time celebrating the achievements of these women.
 She describes Roland through traditionally feminine roles:

 Shelley also defends Roland's "unwomanly" actions, however, by arguing that they were "beneficial" to French society.
 Shelley's most overt feminist statement in the French Lives comes when she criticises Jean-Jacques Rousseau's novel Julie, or the New Heloise (1761), writing "his ideas ... of a perfect life are singularly faulty.
 It includes no instruction, no endeavours to acquire knowledge and refine the soul by study; but is contracted to mere domestic avocations".

 Sixty review copies of each volume were sent out, but only one short notice of the first volume of French Lives has been located, in the Sunday Times.
 The volumes were bootlegged in the United States by Lea and Blanchard of Philadelphia and reviewed by Edgar Allan Poe in Graham's Lady's and Gentleman's Magazine in 1841.
 He wrote, "a more valuable work, when considered solely as an introduction to French literature, has not, for some time, been issued from the American press".